 Background: Uric acid lowering therapy (UALT) is considered a chronic treatment for gout.
 Relatively little is known about adherence to UALT.

-Methods: We assessed adherence with UALT over a 1-year study period among 9823 older adults enrolled in a pharmacy benefit program.
-Two adherence measures were calculated, the percentage of days covered (PDC) and the time until an extended break (at least 60 days) in treatment.
-A PDC <80% was considered poor adherence and its predictors were examined in multivariable logistic models.
+Methods: We assessed adherence with UALT over a one year study period among 9,823 older adults enrolled in a pharmacy benefit program.
+Two adherence measures were calculated, the percent of days covered (PDC) and the time until an extended break (at least 60 days) in treatment.
+A PDC < 80% was considered poor adherence and its predictors were examined in multivariable logistic models.

 Statistics from Altmetric.com